 - GAT (GuardianAIR Twin), an air-induced tip, running in either conventional “A” mode or in Auto Mode but sized for “B” (avoid operating in A&B to prevent pattern interference).

-ExactApply joins Capstan PinPoint, Raven Hawkeye, and TeeJet DynaJet with PWM capable systems.
+ExactApply joins Capstan PinPoint II, Raven Hawkeye, and WEEDit Quadro, Agrifact StrictSprayPlus, and TeeJet DynaJet with PWM capable systems.
 Auto Mode is a version of nozzle switching first introduced into the market as Arag Seletron and Hypro DuoReact.
-It appears to be a full-featured system that is fully integrated into the new John Deere 4600 display but is also available as a retrofit on the older 2630-eqiupped sprayers.
-It’s expected that systems originating in Europe, notably by Rometron (WEEDit) and Agrifac (StrictSprayPlus) will enter the North American market in the near future.
+It appears to be a full-featured system that is fully integrated into the new John Deere 4600 display but is also available as a retrofit on the older R-Series 2630-equipped sprayers.